DNS Aging and Scavenging – A Comprehensive Guide

 • Apply these settings to the existing Active Directory-Integrated zones – Enable

-• To verify that Aging/Scavenging has been enabled at the DNS Server Level, you can use the command line with the dnscmd command, as shown below:
+• To verify if Aging/Scavenging has been enabled at the DNS server level, you can use dnscmd /info command.

 dnscmd /info